 Bar Definition – The purpose of the bars are to support the back of the hoof upon impact.
 The bar is an extension of the hoof wall as it wraps around from the heel surface.
 The bars should run at a downward slope from the heel to the mid-point of the frog.
 The bar should also be upright and defined, not laid over or blended into the sole.
 When bars invade the sole it can cause many different issues, the most common are: sensitivity on hard ground and reoccurring abscessing.
 In rare cases embedded bar can also cause navicular like symptoms.
 Horse owners must learn to recognize what a healthy hoof looks and functions like.
 Hoof care is a fundamental component of horse ownership and you must know how to recognize a problem before it causes long term damage. |

 AuthorKristi Luehr is a barefoot trimmer/farrier, author, and founder of the Okanagan School of Natural Hoof Care.
 She is certified by the Canadian Farrier School as well as the Oregon School of Natural Hoof Care, and also has certification in equine massage and dentistry.
 Her focus is to educate owners about hoof anatomy, function and proper barefoot trimming that supports and grows healthy and functional hooves specific to each horse's individual needs.
-She is the author of two online courses specific to hoof care and is always striving to create more educational content for students to learn from.
+She is the author of three online courses specific to hoof care and is always striving to create more educational content for students to learn from.
 Archives

-September 2022
+September 2024

 |